 Screen Size

 The screen size determines how much information you can view at once and how detailed the display will appear.
-For crappie fishing, especially when using side or down imaging, a larger screen can provide clearer visuals of structures and fish schools.
-The recommended screen sizes are:
+A large screen can provide clearer visuals of structures and fish schools.
+The recommended fish finder screen sizes for crappie are:

 - 5 to 7 inches: A good starting point for recreational anglers.
 This size is portable and offers a decent display without being overly bulky.